Flexible Storage Management

-The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:
+The Exoscale Flexible Storage Template aims to empower users so they can manage their instance’s disk/storage as they deem fit.
+The storage template provides:

 cloud-init